ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Ambry Genetics RCV002332513 SCV002637135 uncertain significance Hereditary cancer-predisposing syndrome 2022-09-12 criteria provided, single submitter clinical testing The p.D1484V variant (also known as c.4451A>T), located in coding exon 15 of the APC gene, results from an A to T substitution at nucleotide position 4451.
+Ambry Genetics RCV002332513 SCV002637135 uncertain significance Hereditary cancer-predisposing syndrome 2024-11-15 criteria provided, single submitter clinical testing The p.D1484V variant (also known as c.4451A>T), located in coding exon 15 of the APC gene, results from an A to T substitution at nucleotide position 4451.
 The aspartic acid at codon 1484 is replaced by valine, an amino acid with highly dissimilar properties.
-This amino acid position is conserved.
-In addition, the in silico prediction for this alteration is inconclusive.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear.
+This amino acid position is well conserved in available vertebrate species.
+In addition, in silico predictors for this gene do not accurately predict pathogenicity.
+Missense alterations in APC are not a common cause of disease (Spier I et al. Genet Med.
+2024 Feb;26(2):100992).
+Based on the available evidence, the clinical significance of this variant remains unclear.

 GeneDx RCV003329335 SCV004036277 uncertain significance not provided 2023-03-21 criteria provided, single submitter clinical testing Not observed at significant frequency in large population cohorts (gnomAD); In silico analysis supports that this missense variant has a deleterious effect on protein structure/function; Has not been previously published as pathogenic or benign to our knowledge; This variant is associated with the following publications: (PMID: 18199528)